mckeed/Documentation/device-type-developers-guide/definition-metadata.rst

 When multiple device fingerprints match an added Z-Wave device, they are ranked first by number of 'mfr', 'prod', and 'model' parameters, then by the number of command classes listed, and finally by the length of the 'type', 'ff', or 'ui' parameter.
-When fingerprints have the same rank, self-published device handlers take precedence over the default production ones.
+When fingerprints have the same rank, self-published Device Handlers take precedence over the default production ones.

 Legacy Z-Wave fingeprint format